Scientific Name

 How to Grow and Care

 These succulents are not particularly fast-growing and will only rarely need repotting.
 However, in the spring, repot Aloes tipping over their pots or have ceased growing.
 Use a fast-draining potting mix with one-third sand or pebbles.
-During the repotting of a larger plant, it is possible to divide the root ball carefully.
+When repotting a larger plant, dividing the root ball is possible.
 Some varieties of Aloe will send off offsets that can be potted independently.

 Aloe plants need strong, bright light.
 They can withstand full summer sun once they acclimate.
 In the winter, provide bright light.
 It prefers warmer temperatures of 70 to 80 °F (21 to 27 °C) but will survive down to 40 °F (4.5 °C. Feed with a succulent fertilizer in the summer only.
 Suspend feeding in the winter as the plant goes dormant.